jst-seminar-rostlab-tum/openeu-backend/README.md

 If you add a new background job, please make sure to:
 - protect the endpoint using the `get_token_header` function from [dependencies.py](./app/dependencies.py) (an example can be found [here](./app/api/crawler.py))
 - after adding the cronjob, also add it to the status page [here](https://console.cron-job.org/statuspages/26586)

+## Run the application
+To start the FastAPI server, run this command in the root directory inside the virtual environment: ```uvicorn main:app```